 Here’s a simple, but effective exercise that uses imagery to calm your mind, release tensions, quicken your spirit, and help your body cleanse itself of harmful toxins.
-Used in conjunction with a good detoxification programme, this exercise in imagery can improve your health and quality of life [QoL].
+Used in conjunction with a good detoxification program, this exercise in imagery can improve your health and quality of life [QoL].

 Make sure to read the following instructions several times before trying this exercise, so that you don’t have to stop and interrupt your experience.
-And, remember — the key to successful imagery is to make your imagination as vivid as possible: ‘seeing’ the colours and shapes, feeling sensations, smelling aromas, etc.
+And, remember — the key to successful imagery is to make your imagination as vivid as possible: ‘seeing’ the colors and shapes, feeling sensations, smelling aromas, etc.

-- Get comfortable, either lying down, or sitting up.
+- Get comfortable, either lying down or sitting up.
 Switch off your mobile phone, or take the telephone off the hook, and close the door if you need to, in order to ensure you are not bothered during this short period of time

 - Take a few deep breaths.
 With each in-breath imagine that you’re breathing in calmness, stillness, and peacefulness; each out-breath carries with it any tension, discomfort and worry you may have Breathe this way for several minutes.
 When you feel calm and free of tension, proceed to the next step